kovachben/BlackjackERAU/README.md

 HOW TO DOWNLOAD AND START
 - Download ERAU_BLACKJACK Zip File or download the following files directly from the repository:
   - blackjack.h; game.c; actions.c; dealer.c; deck.c; payout.c; playerhand.c; Makefile.txt; receipt.txt
-- Create a new directory for the game and enter it
+- Create a new directory for the game "mkdir directoryname"
+- Enter the new directory "cd directoryname"
 - Upload downloaded files into the new directory
 - Rename Makefile.txt to just Makefile
 - Run make file by typing "make"
 - Type the executable "Blackjack" and the program begins
-- Between each run type "make clean" to remove the executable files from the directory
+- Between each run, type "make clean" to remove the executable files from the directory

 Gameplay Rules: